redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-compliance/openscap-exercise.md

 #### 1\.
 Logging into Satellite

 -   Use a web browser on your computer to access the Satellite GUI via the link found in the Environment above.
-And use the following username and password to login: admin / ansible123
+And use the following username and password to login: *admin /* <*password*>

 ![](https://lh3.googleusercontent.com/61RJI80QPal7BWRRjw8AGQA_okIXvBTGG6Vfo0ECdVjSFO4PPkvAMKHpVccroazXRtV_uvfC20x38j0i49BZErswpsDXTcDrxFw94cp1KlLYdjNDCC3Sxb8UwYcrOZNCWR7rqcmD)